|Riding Style||Alternative Freeride|

 Speed: Pretty fast and damp like all ride boards but it’s not a bomber like the slackcountry.
 It’s fine in powder but it’s not a stable masterpiece if you hit groomers at super high speeds.

 Uneven Terrain: Like I said before it turns a little weird with the split tail in chunky snow but it handles tracked up snow no problem.
-Making quick turns in and out of bumps is more middle ground.
+Making quick turns in and out of bumps is a more middle ground.

 Switch: No thank you.